 The statement in this theorem involves no log schemes, but the proof uses log schemes.

-Hu-Kriz-Ormsby \cite{HuKO} consider $\P^1\wedge \P^\sigma$-spectra instead of $\P^1$-spectra to define a motivic $\Ztwo$-spectrum, where $\P^\sigma$ is the scheme $\P^1$ with the involution given by $[x:y]\mapsto [y:x]$.
-In Definition \ref{mot.8}, we analogously introduce the $\infty$-category of prelogarithmic motivic $\Ztwo$-spectra $\prelogSH_{\Ztwo}(S)$ for any scheme $S$, which is helpful for constructing logarithmic motivic spectra using the fixed point functor
+Hu, Kriz, and Ormsby \cite{HuKO} considered $\P^1\wedge \P^\sigma$-spectra instead of $\P^1$-spectra to define a motivic $\Ztwo$-spectrum, where $\P^\sigma$ is the scheme $\P^1$ with the involution given by $[x:y]\mapsto [y:x]$.
+In Definition \ref{mot.8}, we analogously introduce the $\infty$-category of prelogarithmic motivic $\Ztwo$-spectra $\prelogSH^{\Ztwo}(S)$ for any scheme $S$, which is helpful for constructing logarithmic motivic spectra using the fixed point functor

 in Definition \ref{mot.10}.
 We also construct the ``forgetful'' functor